Frequently asked questions

-The AMA MAP BP Dashboard is an integral part of the program, providing physicians and clinics access to monthly reports tracking 5 key performance metrics:
+The AMA MAP Hypertension Dashboard is an integral part of the program, providing physicians and clinics access to monthly reports tracking 5 key performance metrics:

 At a glance, these metrics show the results the organization is achieving with the program and assist in monitoring to ensure results are sustained over the long term.

 - Overall Outcome: The percentage of eligible patients whose BP is adequately controlled at their most recent encounter.
 This metric includes office-based and self-measured blood pressures (SMBP).